Why visit Moholoholo Wildlife Rehabilitation Centre on your safari in South Africa?

 What is Moholoholo Wildlife Rehabilitation Centre?

-Moholoholo is an animal rescue center in South Africa.
-This wildlife rehabilitation center near Kruger Park rescues and rehabilitates injured and poisoned wildlife.
-They also facilitate breeding programs and monitor endangered species.
+Moholoholo is an animal rescue centre in South Africa.
+This wildlife rehabilitation centre near Kruger Park rescues and rehabilitates injured and poisoned wildlife.
+They also facilitate breeding programmes and monitor endangered species.

 Moholoholo Wildlife Centre is a non-profit organization.
 It is similar to an animal shelter but for wild animals, not domestic animals and pets.
 It serves as a safe haven for rescued animals that cannot be released back into the wild.